 It isn’t quite like village life, but you will become a familiar face in your favourite haunts.

-Final word on living in Cardiff
+Final thoughts on living in Cardiff

 The essence of living in Cardiff is knowing that good things can come in small packages.

-If cities are your worst nightmare, then Cardiff might only be a good compromise between the need to work and live among green spaces.
+If cities are your worst nightmare, Cardiff might only be a good compromise between the need to work and live among green spaces.

 On the other hand, if you love all the variety, culture and creativity of a city but don’t want to be lost in a crowd, Cardiff could be perfect for you.